Marin Falier – doge and traitor

 Ca' Falier at the SS Apostoli in Venice

-Marin Falier came from one of the most ancient noble families of Venice.
-In September 1354 he was elected doge of the Venetian Republic, but he was deposed only seven months later.
-He was accused of having orchestrated a coup against the state.
-Tried for treason, he was decapitated in public on April 17th, 1355, and buried in an unmarked grave.
+The accusation was that he had orchestrated a coup against the state.
+Tried for treason, he was decapitated in the courtyard of the Palazzo Ducale on April 17th, 1355, and buried in an unmarked grave.

 Early life